U.S. Army civilian recognized for keeping 20th CBRNE Command units mission ready

-William C. Hart helps to keep 20th CBRNE Command units mission ready as an
+ABERDEEN PROVING GROUND, Maryland – A U.S. Army civilian was recognized for helping to keep the U.S. Department of Defense’s premier all hazards formation mission ready.

-exercise planner.
-A retired U.S. Army major and nuclear operations officer, Hart is the Civilian of the Quarter for the second quarter of fiscal year 2022.
-U.S. Army photo by Andrew D. Monath.
+William C. Hart was named the 20th Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE) Command’s Civilian of the Quarter for the 2nd quarter of fiscal year 2022.

+Hart serves as an exercise planner for the 20th CBRNE Command, the U.S. military’s only multifunctional and deployable CBRNE headquarters.

+The Aberdeen Proving Ground, Maryland-headquartered 20th CBRNE Command is home to 75 percent of the Active Duty U.S. Army EOD technicians and Chemical, Biological, Radiological, Nuclear (CBRN) specialists, as well as the 1st Area Medical Laboratory, CBRNE Analytical and Remediation Activity, five Weapons of Mass Destruction Coordination Teams and three Nuclear Disablement Teams.

 |Date Taken: